Wi-Fi 6 Explained: Why You’ll 100% Want It Inside Your Next Phone…

 Basically, Wi-Fi 6 works based on the MU-MIMO, OFDMA, and Target Wake-up Technologies.

 MU-MIMO (Multi-user, Multi-input, and Multi-output) is a technology set to revolutionize devices connectivity with Wi-Fi routers.
 This means more antennas in a router for improved wireless connections.

 The OFDMA (Orthogonal Frequency-division Multiple Access) features will allow Wi-Fi routers using Wi-Fi 6 to serve multiple devices at a time.
 This means that traffic congestion from various devices will now be a thing of the past with the new Wi-Fi 6, as it will feature several access points to serve more connected devices at the same time using a single channel.

 Conversely, the Target Wake-up technology will enable Wi-Fi 6 to schedule when connected devices can request for data to avoid interference, which can slow up a network considerably.
 This technology helps devices to save up on power by entering sleep mode when not sending data to the router.
 Hence, Wi-Fi routers with Wi-Fi 6 will act more like a data traffic controller by preventing collision of signals from several devices sending data signals all at once by using the Target Wake-up Technology to schedule communication with the connected devices.

-How Fast Will Wi-Fi 6 Be?
+How Fast is Wi-Fi 6?

 After conducting several speed tests, Wi-Fi 6 proved to be 30 percent faster than Wi-Fi 5.
 Theoretically speaking, Wi-Fi 6 will have a network connectivity speed of 9.6 Gbps, which is 1000 times faster than the US’s average download speed of 100 Mbps.